 The Global Gag Rule, which President Biden rescinded on January 28, 2021, remains one of the most odious policies ever enacted on foreign assistance funding.
 When in effect, it strips U.S. funding from foreign health care providers if they offer abortion services, counseling, or referral for abortion services, or engage in political advocacy around the issue of abortion—even if they undertake these activities with their own, separate, non-U.S. funding.
-It prevents organizations from speaking out about the impact of unsafe abortion in their own countries—and to be clear, it’s simply impossible to have a serious discussion about women’s health and maternal mortality in the developing world without discussing the role of illegal, unsafe abortion.
-And finally, it’s utterly counterproductive to the stated goals of its promoters: In 2011, independent researchers at Stanford University found that the imposition of the Global Gag Rule imposed by George W. Bush—a less expansive version than that imposed by Donald Trump—caused abortion rates in the African countries most affected to double between 2001 and 2008.
+It prevents organizations from speaking out about the impact of unsafe abortion in their own countries—and, to be clear, it’s not possible to have a serious discussion about women’s health and maternal mortality in the developing world without discussing the role of unsafe abortion.
+Finally, the Global Gag Rule’s effects are utterly contrary to the stated goal of its supporters: In 2019, independent researchers at Stanford University found that the version of the Global Gag Rule imposed by George W. Bush—a less expansive version than that imposed by Donald Trump—caused abortion rates in the countries most affected to increase by 40 percent between 2001 and 2008.
 The effects of the Trump version of the policy are still being studied, but we already know they are dire.

-Here are just some of the effects that Trump’s Global Gag Rule are having now:
+Here are just a few of the known effects of the Global Gag Rule during the Trump administration:

-Family Health Options Kenya (FHOK) provided some 3 million services to women and young people in some of the poorest and most vulnerable parts of the country in 2016 alone.
-Since 2009, the more than 12 million services they provided helped reduce unmet need for contraceptives in the country from 26 percent to 18 percent.
+Family Health Options Kenya (FHOK) provided 3 million services to women and young people in some of the poorest and most vulnerable parts of the country in 2016 alone.
+Since 2009, the more than 12 million services FHOK provided helped reduce unmet need for contraceptives in the country, from 26 percent to 18 percent.
 As a result, the nation’s maternal mortality rate fell too.
 Abortion was recently made legal in more situations in Kenya, and FHOK is unwilling to deny accurate and complete information to the people it serves.
 As a result of the Global Gag Rule, FHOK lost $2.2 million in U.S. aid.
 The organization was forced to close three clinics (in Mombasa, Kitengela, and Isiolo), terminate mobile outreach services that reached 76,000 people annually, lay off 15 staff members, and drastically reduce the number of staffers in its Kibera clinic.

 Profamilia has provided millions of vulnerable people medical checkups, critical reproductive health services, affordable contraceptives, health education, and gender-based violence programs since 1964.
-Colombia still faces numerous reproductive health challenges: Nearly 20 percent of girls ages 15–19 are either pregnant or already have children; rural girls are 26.7 times more likely to become adolescent parents; and illegal abortion remains stunningly prevalent with at least 400,000 procedures performed each year.
+Colombia still faces numerous reproductive health challenges: Nearly 20 percent of girls ages 15–19 are either pregnant or are already mothers, and rural girls are 26.7 times more likely to become adolescent parents.
+Illegal abortion remains stunningly prevalent, with at least 400,000 procedures performed each year.

-Trump’s Global Gag Rule will end funding for Profamilia’s program to reduce maternal mortality, its Zika prevention effort, and its outreach to conflict-afflicted communities.
-Young people in rural areas stand to lose their only access to information and care, undermining the progress made in recent years.
+The Global Gag Rule ended funding for Profamilia’s program to reduce maternal mortality, its Zika prevention effort, and its outreach to conflict-afflicted communities.
+Young people in rural areas lost their only access to information and care, undermining the progress made in recent years.
 The organization was forced to close four of its clinics, which had served 60,000 people.